The Repository pattern in Go: a painless way to simplify your service logic

 }

-Thanks to that, we can avoid duplication if using this interface in many modules (from my experience, it may often be the case).
+Thanks to that, we can avoid duplication when using this interface in many modules (from my experience, this may often be the case).

 How to implement that interface?